minagawah/solid-principles-crockford/docs/fp/1_single_responsibility.md

 #### GOOD

-Split them into different contexts so that
-your change will not affect others.
+Split them into different contexts so that your fix will not affect others.

 ```js
 // Split #1